 Yes.
 At CTC, all patrons, regardless of age, are required to have a ticket (including infants).
-Lap passes are available for students 3 years old and under for shows on our United Health Group Stage (Annie, The Pout-Pout Fish, The Wizard of Oz, Pippi Longstocking, Diary of a Wimpy Kid).
-Lap passes are available for students 18 months and younger for Babble Lab.
-Due to fire code and capacity, we are unable to provide lap passes for student matinee performances of Seedfolks or Dr. Seuss’s The Cat in the Hat.
+Lap passes are available for students three years old and under for shows on our United Health Group Stage.
+Due to fire code and capacity, we are unable to provide lap passes for student matinee performances in the Cargill Theatre.
 Lap passes are $5 and can be purchased on the day of the performance.

 What if there is a snowstorm?

 During inclement weather, allow extra travel time.
-For details on Cancellation & Refund Policies, please refer to the Weekday Student Matinee Ticketing Policies that govern all Student Matinee performance sales.
+For details on Cancellation and Refund Policies, please refer to the Weekday Student Matinee Ticketing Policies that govern all Student Matinee performance sales.